 Looking for some additional resources to teach about the Solar System?
-Here are some resources that I have in my TpT store!
-Click any of the images to head over there and check them out.
+Here is my popular solar system unit that I have in my TpT store!
+Click the image to head over there and check it out.

 As I mentioned earlier in the post, I have a Solar System Freebie for you!
 It contains a KWL chart, informational text about the Solar System and more!
 Click the image below to download it!